-KINGSTON, N.Y. – May 11, 2015 – Solarize Kingston held a kick-off community event to launch a new initiative offering special discounts and loans for solar system installations for homes and small businesses in Kingston on Saturday, May 9 at Keegan Ales.
+KINGSTON, N.Y. – May 11, 2015 – Solarize Kingston held a kick-off community event to launch a new initiative.
+Thereby offering special discounts and loans for solar system installations.
+Especially for homes and small businesses.
+The event is in Kingston on Saturday, May 9 at Keegan Ales.

-Melissa Everett and Betta Broad welcomed the crowd on behalf of Sustainable Hudson Valley and Catskill Mountainkeeper, the two non-profit organizations that are spearheading the Solarize Kingston campaign and Solarize Hudson Valley project.
+Melissa Everett and Betta Broad welcomed the crowd on behalf of Sustainable Hudson Valley and Catskill Mountainkeeper.
+For they are the two non-profit organizations that are spearheading the efforts.
+That’s for Solarize Kingston campaign and Solarize Hudson Valley project.

 Hugo Jule spoke in English and in Spanish on behalf of RUPCO, the affordable housing agency based in Kingston.
 Solarize has partnered with RUPCO to facilitate low-interest loans through the “Green Jobs-Green NY” program, to help fund the cost of both solar systems and home energy-efficiency improvements.